ORIGINAL ISSUE 1/1/2019

 38. NOT A JOINT VENTURE

-If Customer abandons a scheduled production, any payment received by Nutrition Laboratories is forfeited.
+If Customer abandons a scheduled production, all payments received shall be forfeited.

 40. PAYMENT DELAYS

-If Customer’s final payment is unduly delayed, future productions for Customer will require full payment in advance.
+If final payment is delayed, future productions may require full payment in advance.

 41. CONFIDENTIALITY